gtk-rs/gir/book/src/tutorial/sys_library.md

 ## The Gir.toml file
 This file was automatically generated but it will not be replaced when we run gir again.
 Make sure to look at your Cargo.toml to optionally add more information to it.
 If there are any `[features]`, you should try building and testing with these features activated as well.
 If you'd like, you can also set the default features.
 This can be useful for example if you want to always activate the newest version unless the user of the crate specifies an older version.

 For our example, we now have a working `sys` crate containing all functions and objects definition.
-We are done here and can go back to the "global" folder of our project:
+We are done here and can go back to the folder of the wrapper crate:
 ```console
 > cd ..
 ```